edwinunger/edwinunger.github.io/_posts/2015-02-18-t3-arrays-hashes.md

 title:  "To Array Is Human.
 To Hash, Divine."
 date:   2015-02-18
 categories: blog
 excerpt: "Welcome back to another edition of: Learning From Novices!
 The blog where I learn something new and exciting and then attempt to teach it to you based on my limited experience!
 Today's topic: Arrays & Hashes in Ruby.
 If all of those words sounds confusing to you, don't worry, you'll be more confused by the end.
-Let's get started, shall we?""
+Let's get started, shall we?"
 ---

 <h3>Technical Blog 3: Arrays & Hashes in Ruby</h3>